JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 @test 1 == 3
 ```

-It is also possible to pass additional arguments to the `@test` macro.
-In such a case, the following syntax is used.
+It is possible to pass additional arguments to the `@test` macro.

 ```@repl tests
 @test π ≈ 3.14 atol=0.01
 ```

 If we go back to our package, we can start writing tests for the methods of the `image` function.
 All tests should be located in the ` /test` folder with its own environment.
 First, we have to import all necessary packages: `Test`, `ImageInspector` and `Colors`.
 Since we used `PkgTemplates` to generate the package, the `test` folder and the environment are both already generated.
 Moreover, the environment already contains the `Test` package.
-We can also do not have to add the `ImageInspector` package, since this package is added automatically when tests are run.
-However, we will discuss this later and for now, we will use the environment from the `scripts` folder.
+We do not have to add the `ImageInspector` package because it is added automatically.
+For simplicity, we use the environment from the `scripts` folder.

 ```julia
 # /test/runtests.jl